 Although Swanage, two miles to the east, is the nearest shopping centre, for Department Stores or wider selection of goods one must travel to Poole or Bournemouth, which are both slightly over an hour’s journey away by bus.
 Crown Offices are at Poole or Dorchester.
 However, Langton’s Post Office Stores is extremely obliging and stocks a wide range of goods, although obviously limited by the size of the premises.

-The village is regularly visited by the County Library Mobile Service.
+There is a Community library at the village Hall, which is open fortnightly on Wednesday mornings in place of the defunct County Library Mobile Service.
 At the moment refuse is collected once a fortnight and certain goods for recycling once a fortnight.
 The village has mains drainage, water-supply, gas, electricity and telephone.
-There are two public telephone kiosks.
-Overnight accommodation, meals and bar-food
+There is a public telephone kiosk outside the King’s Arms.
+Meals and bar-food

-may be obtained at the Inns and there are several bed-and-breakfast establishments in the parish.
+may be obtained at the King’s Arms and there are some bed-and-breakfast establishments in the parish.

 There is a tented Camp Site at the south end of Tom’s Field Road, ten minutes walk from the local beauty-spot known as Dancing Ledge, the scenic cliff-side path and the Jurassic Coast World Heritage Site.
-There is also a caravan park at Knitson and another tented camp site at Acton Field for certain weeks in the year.
+There is also a caravan park at Knitson and other tented camp sites at Acton Field and Putlake Farm for certain weeks in the year.

 The Parish Museum’s prestigious collection of over 19000 items is in store until suitable premises can be found to display it, but certain Special Exhibitions from this collection, which last for several months, are displayed in the Lecture Room of the present Parish Museum.
 The Museum’s ongoing display concerns the local Stone Industry.
 The Museum is situated in St George’s Close,